Bechdel test: People of color

 For Bella Caledonia, poet Raman Mundair contrasted Sandra Oh's character in Killing Eve lacking any reference to her Korean heritage until she "has hit a complete emotional and psychological rock bottom" with the "authentic, true and engaging" Black characters in Michaela Coel's I May Destroy You in order to suggest a more-detailed test of "representation that exists outside the context of whiteness".
 Making reference to British East and Southeast Asian media advocacy group BEATS's 3-question test, in 2021, Mundair proposed criteria for how theatrical and broadcasting performances should represent people of color; these include characters being rooted in their communities and not dependent on white people for their happiness.

 In 2018, culture critic Clarkisha Kent created the "Kent Test", which uses a point system to grade a story's representation of women of color.
 Stories lose points for fetishizing women of color characters or making them a "final sacrifice".

 The "Ali Nahdee Test" (formerly the "Aila Test"), created by Ali Nahdee on her Tumblr blog, tests representation of Indigenous women in media.
 To pass, a story must have an indigenous woman main character who does not fall in love with a white man and who is not raped or killed.

+Muslims

+A 2017 speech by Riz Ahmed inspired the Riz test about the nature of Muslim representation in fiction.

+The Riz Test has five parts which, according to the creators, serve to highlight and combat the stereotypes of Muslims found in characters in films and on TV: